B2B SaaS · Global Self-Serve + Enterprise

 What we actually did.

-Rebuilt checkout with 12 local currencies and region-specific payment methods
+Rebuilt checkout in 12 local currencies

-Built the B2B enterprise channel that didn’t exist
+Built the enterprise channel from nothing

 The Outcome